Kong/insomnia-mockbin/README.md

 ### Verify a container image signature

 Docker container images are now signed using cosign with signatures published to a [Github Container registry](https://ghcr.io) with `insomnia-mockbin` repository.
+Separate images are published for cloud hosted mocks ([ghcr.io/kong/insomnia-mockbin-cloud](https://developer.konghq.com/how-to/create-a-cloud-hosted-mock-server/)) and self-hosted mocks ([ghcr.io/kong/insomnia-mockbin-self-hosted](https://developer.konghq.com/insomnia/self-hosted-mocks/)).
+Modify the examples below if you need to verify the image for self-hosted mocks.

 Steps to verify signatures for signed Kong Insomnia Mockbin Docker container images in two different ways: